 The purpose of this notice, provided in accordance with the Clery Act, is to summarize some of the University's efforts with respect to preventing sex offenses, to direct members of the University community to the University's policies and resources regarding sexual violence, and to inform victims of sexual violence about procedures to follow after a sex offense has occurred.
 In this notice, the terms "sex offenses" and "sexual violence" are deemed to include sexual assault, domestic and dating violence, and stalking.
-The University's policies with respect to sexual harassment and sexual misconduct can be found in the Discriminatory Harassment Policy (addressing sexual harassment complaints against faculty and staff) and the Student Sexual Misconduct Policy (addressing sexual misconduct complaints against Boston College students) in the Student Guide.
-The University also maintains a comprehensive Sexual Misconduct Policy and Resources website that includes detailed descriptions of the University's policy, resources, and reporting options for students.
+The University's policies with respect to sexual harassment and sexual misconduct can be found in the Title IX Harassment Policy, which addresses conduct that falls within the scope of Title IX of the Education Amendments of 1972, and for non-Title IX conduct, the University's Discriminatory Harassment Policy (addressing sexual harassment complaints against faculty and staff, primarily) and the Student Sexual Misconduct Policy (addressing sexual misconduct complaints against Boston College students).
 The Boston College Sexual Assault Network (SANet) is a primary, confidential resource for students who have been affected by sexual violence.
 For more information on the services and resources provided by SANet and Boston College Police Department, please visit the following websites: SANet and BCPD-Crime Prevention.
-In addition, the Student Affairs Title IX Coordinator, reachable at 617-552-3482, oversees the University's response to reports of sexual misconduct committed by students.
+In addition, the University Title IX Coordinator, reachable at 617-552-334, and the Student Affairs Title IX Coordinator, reachable at 617-552-3482, oversee the University's response to reports of sexual misconduct.